wooorm/retext-search/Readme.md

         '\n\n' +

-        'Ms. Clare likes her tea with milk, while sugar is prefered by ' + 'Mr. Smith.' +
+        'Ms Clare likes her tea with milk, while sugar is prefered by ' + 'Mr Smith. ' +
         'Xavier likes rowing in the morning.'
     );